Durdle Door

 Durdle Door, Natural limestone arch on the Jurassic Coast, England

-The structure developed through millions of years of coastal erosion, when waves gradually wore through the Portland limestone during the formation of the Jurassic Coast.
+The formation developed through millions of years of coastal erosion during the Jurassic period, when waves gradually wore through the softer limestone.
+The harder Portland layer resisted longer and eventually formed the freestanding arch.

 Location: West Lulworth